naruaway-sandbox/demo-npm-in-browser-not-found-cors/README.md

 ## The issue

 Although fetching `https://registry.npmjs.org/react` in browser returns with `Access-Control-Allow-Origin: *` response header, fetching `https://registry.npmjs.org/this-pkg-does-not-exist-1234567` does not return that CORS header.
-Because of this, fetch inside npm-in-browser fails with `TypeError: Failed to fetch` error due to the CORS violation. npm-in-browser cannot know whether this was a real network failure it is failing because the package does not exist.
+Because of this, fetch inside npm-in-browser fails with `TypeError: Failed to fetch` error due to the CORS violation. npm-in-browser cannot know whether this was a real network failure or it is failing because the package does not exist.

-This repo includes code to reproduce this issue and I confirmed that if `registry.npmjs.org` always returns `Access-Control-Allow-Origin: *` even for "404 Not Found" response, "npm-in-browser" behaves identically with the npm CLI in local machines.
+This repo includes code to reproduce the issue and I confirmed that if `registry.npmjs.org` always returns `Access-Control-Allow-Origin: *` even for "404 Not Found" response, "npm-in-browser" behaves identically with the npm CLI in local machines for non-existent npm packages.

 ### How to run the reproduction

 After running `npm ci` in this repo, you should run both `npm run dev` and `npm run proxy` in separate terminals.
 `npm run proxy` runs a proxy server to proxy `registry.npmjs.org` to always add `Access-Control-Allow-Origin: *` in the response.